VirtusLab/graphbuddy/README.md

 ## Your new best pal to help you understand your code better

-With today's IDE's we are all forced to browse code by looking at flat file structures, with almost no information about the semantic dependencies between them.
+With today's IDE's we are all forced to browse code by looking at flat-file structures, with almost no information about the semantic dependencies between them.
-What if we could take a look at our code from above - and instead of seeing just text files - go through colorful graph nodes that instantly and clearly show you dependencies and other important bits extracted from your code base?
+What if we could take a look at our code from above - and instead of seeing just text files - go through colorful graph nodes that instantly and clearly show you dependencies and other important bits extracted from your codebase?

-## How Graph Buddy could help you?
+## How Graph Buddy can help you?

 Graph Buddy allows you to extract abstract semantic graph data from your project, giving you more context about the code.
-Graph is augmented with additional useful data and features, that will help you better understand connections inside your codebase, which will result in lots of saved time - instead of pulling your hair out, trying to understand - you could be doing purposefull, productive stuff.
+The graph is augmented with additional useful data and features that will help you better understand the structure and connections in your codebase.
+Graph Buddy aims to speed up your process of reading and learning about the project.

 ![Graph Buddy User flow](assets/images/gifs/extension-3-extendedflow.gif)
 ---